mpekim/Game_Dev_Club_Fall2016/docs/MANUAL.md

 # GAME DESIGN

 As of right now, I plan on the game being as a "text-based adventure", using HTML files to traverse between levels.
+There are two forms of data within the game:
+- Users (made with JS classes)
+- Passwords (provided at the end of each level).

 CSS and JS code will be used to provide imagery and functionality to the game, including features like a "password" system to save